-- D.5a The LC Member clearly identifies a person/department responsible for junior students. - D.5b The LC Member clearly identifies the duties and responsibilities of above person(s) in writing. - D.5c The LC Member ensures that employees working with juniors have signed a declaration that they are fit to be working with such students and have undergone a police security check.
-A record of the security check will be maintained in the employee's file. - D.5d The LC Member ensures the following rules and management strategies are implemented: - An employee cannot take junior students to a place/destination outside the usual venue of the program without written prior approval of the program supervisor. - An employee cannot be alone in a private setting with a junior student without the knowledge and written approval of the program supervisor. - Junior students are given clear instructions on how to seek help if they feel uncomfortable with any staff person working in the program. - D.5e Supervision of junior students is maintained at the level of 1:15 minimum. - D.5f Junior students are issued an ID Card that includes contact information for the student and is to be carried at all times.
+- D.5a The LC Member clearly identifies a person/department responsible for junior students. - D.5b The LC Member clearly identifies the duties and responsibilities of above person(s) in writing. - D.5c The LC Member ensures that employees working with juniors have submitted a criminal record check.
+A record of the criminal record check will be maintained in the employee's file and must be updated at least every five years. - D.5d The LC Member ensures the following rules and management strategies are implemented: - An employee cannot take junior students to a place/destination outside the usual venue of the program without written prior approval of the program supervisor. - An employee cannot be alone in a private setting with a junior student without the knowledge and written approval of the program supervisor. - Junior students are given clear instructions on how to seek help if they feel uncomfortable with any staff person working in the program. - D.5e Supervision of junior students is maintained at the level of 1:15 minimum. - D.5f Junior students are issued an ID Card that includes contact information for the student and is to be carried at all times.
 Contact information for responsible guardian(s) is included. - D.5g The LC Member's policy on bullying or perceived bullying or abuse is clearly documented and communicated to students.